Title IX Sexual Misconduct Policy

 This limited amnesty does not preclude the University from pursuing educational measures, including discussion of the drug or alcohol offense regarding the risks and consequences of such activity.

-The University abides by all applicable federal, state and local laws that prohibit unlawful discrimination or harassment on the basis of race, creed, color, religion, disability, veteran status, gender, age, marital status, sex, sexual orientation, gender identity or expression, pregnancy, genetic information, citizenship, ethnic or national origin, or any other protected category under applicable local, state, or federal law, in any educational or employment program, policy or practice of the University.
+The University abides by all applicable federal, state and local laws that prohibit unlawful discrimination or harassment on the basis of race, creed, color, religion, disability, veteran status, gender, age, marital status, sex, sexual orientation, gender identity or expression, sex stereotypes, sex characteristics, pregnancy or related conditions, genetic information, citizenship, ethnic or national origin, or any other protected category under applicable local, state, or federal law, in any educational or employment program, policy or practice of the University.
 By way of example, and without limitation, Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, religion, sex and national origin in employment practices.
-Title IX of the 1972 Education Amendments prohibits discrimination on the basis of sex in a University’s education Programs or Activities.
-Sexual harassment is a form of sex discrimination and is therefore prohibited under Title IX.
-The Federal courts, and the Equal Employment Opportunity Commission (EEOC) in its April 1980 Sexual Harassment Guidelines, have ruled that the sexual harassment of employees constitutes unlawful sex discrimination and is a violation of Title VII.
-Discrimination and sexual harassment are violations of federal and state law as well as serious violations of University policy and will not be tolerated.
+Title IX of the 1972 Education Amendments, as amended, prohibits discrimination on the basis of sex in a University’s educational Programs or Activities.
+Sex-based harassment is a form of sex discrimination and is therefore prohibited under Title IX.
+The Federal courts, and the Equal Employment Opportunity Commission (EEOC) in its April 1980 Sexual Harassment Guidelines, have ruled that the sex-based harassment of employees constitutes unlawful sex discrimination and is a violation of Title VII.
+Discrimination and sex-based harassment are violations of federal and state law as well as serious violations of University policy and will not be tolerated.

 POLICY AGAINST RETALIATION